Hantaro Nagaoka: Saturnian model of the atom

+Nagaoka himself abandoned his proposed model in 1908.

 Rutherford and Niels Bohr would present the more viable Bohr model in 1913.

 Other works

 Nagaoka later did research in spectroscopy and other fields.
 In 1909, he published a paper on the inductance of solenoids.
-In 1929 he became the first person to describe meteor burst communications.
+In 1924, he achieved the first successful synthesis of gold, produced from mercury by neutron bombardment.
+In 1929, Nagaoka became the first person to describe meteor burst communications.

+Nagoka also did early research on earthquakes, from the 1900s to the 1920s, building upon works published Europe; "One used the principle of elasticity studies against the background of the current that succeeded in France in the first half of the 19th century.
+The other defined potential functions and explained phenomena from continuous equations of the nature of waves against the background of new currents that emerged in Britain or Germany from the mid-19th century onwards."